HaoLabHMU/Colon-Adenocarcinoma/README.md

 # Colon-Adenocarcinoma
-This repository contains some data and codes necessary for analysis of the scRNA-seq data of human Small Intestine and Colon presented in the artical titled _"Heterogeneous Immune Landscape between Small Intestine and Colon Provides Novel Insights of Intraepithelial T Cells in the Progression of Colon Adenocarcinoma"_.
+This repository contains the data and codes necessary for analysis of the scRNA-seq data of human Small Intestine and Colon presented in the artical titled _"Heterogeneous Immune Landscape between Small Intestine and Colon Provides Novel Insights of Intraepithelial T Cells in the Progression of Colon Adenocarcinoma"_.

 ## Data processing